zhongyabo/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  `calibrate_frame <algo-params/calibrate_frame.html>`__: Specifies the frame to be used for Platt scaling.

+-  `true_reproducibility <algo-params/true_reproducibility.html>`__: Will strive to guarantee true reproducibility of models independent of cluster deployment.
+If the guarantee fails, will generate a warning to alert the user.
+However, this can slow down the model building process though.
+Defaults to False.

 -  **verbose**: Print scoring history to the console.
 For GBM, metrics are per tree.
 This value defaults to FALSE.

 Interpreting a GBM Model